FAQs

 I have a manufacturer’s warranty, so do I really need a maintenance contract too?

 One of our Planned Maintenance Contracts will satisfy the requirements and obligations of all of the major air conditioning manufacturer warranties.
 It is important to bear in mind that manufacturer warranties are only valid if the equipment has been used and maintained in accordance with their specifications and recommendations, in a similar way in which car manufacturers require that the vehicle be serviced and maintained throughout the life of the warranty.
+So we recommend getting an air con maintenance contract.

 The air conditioning is running but the airflow is much lower than I remember?